 Extortion bullying: This behaviour may also go unnoticed as it generally occurs secretively.
 Younger students are most vulnerable to demands for money, food, possessions, equipment, etc. Some students are even forced into bullying for others.

-New technologies: this form of intimidation via texts or emails is very prevalent. .
+New technologies and cyberbullying: this form of intimidation via texts or emails is very prevalent.
+Verbal abuse via the use of the internet on social networking sites has become a constant (Separate policy recommended about Internet safety)

 Cyberbullying: verbal abuse via the use of the internet on social networking sites (Separate policy recommended about Internet safety)